 Babies and toddlers who are malnourished often suffer lasting behavioral and cognitive deficits.
 Even one missed meal may have a negative effect on a child, leaving them with educational difficulties that they can never overcome.

 At Infant Crisis Services, we use a three-pronged approach.
 We utilize this approach while always maintaining our organization’s four core values of compassion, kindness, respect, and love.

 We want to be a place of comfort and respite for our babies and toddlers – and their families – in their time of need.

 Our primary goal is to make sure that our clients leave with a week’s worth of diapers, food, and formula.
 We also provide clothing and other items such as toys, books, bottles, and wipes (depending on supply), but feeding and diapering babies is at the core of our mission.

-Our clients have the opportunity to fill out our ‘resource wheel’ – a worksheet where they can tell us about any other needs their family may have (utility assistance, child development questions, parenting help, etc.).
-Our full-time Family Services Coordinator is available to meet with them and provide them with the proper resources.
+Our clients have the opportunity to receive information about other community resources.
+Our full-time Manager of Client Services is available to meet with them to provide them with the proper resources.

 Your contributions have a lasting effect on the babies and toddlers we serve.
 Not just today, but in the long term.
 You are helping to provide them with a healthy start and a better future.
 And financially, it just makes sense.

 Studies show for every one dollar invested in the early years of a child’s life, there is about a $7 to $17 return on that investment.